2023-05-23 13:28:00

 In May 2022, a previous study showed that a sedentary lifestyle and being overweight radically increase the risk of developing Alzheimer’s disease.
 In this new study, published in JAMA Neurology, the risk of developing Alzheimer’s disease in the future increased by 18 percent in a person who was overweight in middle age.
 Physical inactivity also affects the risk of infection by 13 percent.

-To achieve these results, the researchers collected data for about 378,615 people, and found that one out of 5 participants was 65 years old, which is the age that increases the risk of developing Alzheimer’s disease.
+To achieve these results, the researchers collected data for regarding 378,615 people, and found that one out of 5 participants was 65 years old, which is the age that increases the risk of developing Alzheimer’s disease.
 Accordingly, all participants were questioned to see if they had any of the risk factors, especially low education, depression and smoking.

 It was not surprising that obesity was the most important risk factor, followed by physical inactivity, and then low education.
 So, if a man suffers from these risk factors, he is at risk of developing Alzheimer’s disease by 35 percent, compared to 30 percent for women.